guilimberg/guilimberg.github.io/_pages/cv.md

 Publications
 ======
-A full listing of my publications can be found on [ADS](https://ui.adsabs.harvard.edu/user/libraries/BR8acQNQQKOJKcsn8H3uVg).
+A full listing of my publications can be found on <a href="https://ui.adsabs.harvard.edu/user/libraries/BR8acQNQQKOJKcsn8H3uVg" style="text-decoration:none">ADS</a>.

 <b>First Author</b>
 <ol>